Online Stochastic Matching: A Polytope Perspective: Supplementary material of subsec:greedy and sec:extensions .

-We now consider the diamond (double fan) graph introduced in \Cref{ex:diamond}, for which we will show that the set~$\La_\Gre$ of matching rate vectors achieved by stable greedy policies is again a strict subset of the set~$\La_{>0}$ of positive solution of~\eqref{eq:system}, without being restricted to a singleton as in~\Cref{subsubsec:greedy-rates-complete} either.
+Consider the diamond (double fan) graph introduced in \Cref{ex:diamond}, for which we will show that the set~$\La_\Gre$ of matching rate vectors achieved by stable greedy policies is a strict subset of the set~$\La_{>0}$ of positive solution to~\eqref{eq:system}.
 More specifically, we consider the diamond matching problem~$(D, \lambda)$ defined as follows:

-Parameterizing $\lambda$ by $\beta$ ($= \mu_{2, 4}$ for each $\mu \in \La$) is a notational convenience that does not lead to any loss of generality: as already observed in \cref{ex:diamond}, the stabilizability condition~\eqref{cond:stability-region-form-2} writes $\bar\lambda_2 > 0$, $\bar\lambda_3 > 0$, and $\beta > 0$.
+Parameterizing $\lambda$ by $\beta$ ($= \mu_{2, 3}$ for each $\mu \in \La$) is a notational convenience that does not lead to any loss of generality: as already observed in \Cref{ex:diamond}, the stabilizability condition~\ref{cond:stability-region-form-2} writes $\bar\lambda_2 > 0$, $\bar\lambda_3 > 0$, and $\beta > 0$.
 We leave it to the reader to verify that our choices for $\B$ and $\mu^\circ$ are correct.
-Equation~\eqref{eq:diamond} implies in particular that the sets $\Lann$, $\Lap$, $\La_\Pol$, and $\La_\Gre$ are real intervals.
-We will now prove that the interval~$\La_\Gre$, without being reduced to a singleton as in a complete graph, is still a strict subset of the interval~$\Lap$.
+Equation~\eqref{eq:diamond} implies in particular that the sets $\Lann$ and $\Lap$, are real intervals, and so are $\La_\Pol$ and $\La_\Gre$ by convexity.

+As in \Cref{app:greedy-complete}, we first provide an equivalence result that will be useful to describe~$\La_\Gre$ in details.